swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 ```

 #### `OutputRawSpan`
-`OutputRawSpan` is similar to `OutputSpan<T>`, but represents an untyped partially-initialized region of memory.
+`OutputRawSpan` is similar to `OutputSpan<T>`, but its initialized memory is untyped.
 Its API supports appending the bytes of  instances of `BitwiseCopyable` types, as well as a variety of bulk initialization operations.

 ```swift
 @frozen
 public struct OutputRawSpan: ~Copyable, ~Escapable {